adesousa/icebreakers-list/README.md

 Feel free to contribute by doing pull requests please :)

 # Ice Breaker Questions
 These are simple but yet powerfull ways to perform Ice Breakers.
-Sometimes a simple question is just what you need to put up a good atmosfere...
+Sometimes a simple question is just what you need to put up a good atmosphere...
 Here are the Ice breaking questions organized by Category.

 # Amazing out-the-box